Olney, Buckinghamshire

-Olney (/ˈoʊni/, rarely /ˈɒlni/ OW-nee, rarely OLL-nee) is a market town and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
+Olney (/ˈoʊ.ni/, rarely /ˈɒl.ni/, OW-nee, rarely OLL-nee; the "L" is not pronounced by local people), is a market town and civil parish in the unitary authority area of the City of Milton Keynes, England.

+The parish occupies the northernmost part of the historic county of Buckinghamshire.
+Lying on the left bank of the River Great Ouse, the town is located (straight line distances) around 8 mi from Milton Keynes, 10 mi from Bedford, Northampton and Wellingborough, and just over 50 miles (80km) from London.

 At the 2021 census, it had a population of 6,598.

-Lying on the left bank of the River Great Ouse, the town is located around 8 mi from Central Milton Keynes, and 10 mi from Bedford, Northampton and Wellingborough.
+Olney is best known for poet William Cowper, anti-slavery preacher John Newton, and their 1770's collaboration on the Olney Hymns, including Amazing Grace, as well as for its Pancake Race.

+The many places in the USA, and elsewhere, also called Olney, appear to be named either directly after Olney in England, or after a family whose surname originates from the Buckinghamshire town.